ESNTurkiye/ESN-GO/docs/PROJECT_VISION.md

 ## Mission

-Help every Erasmus student visiting Turkey discover cities like a local through an intuitive digital platform.
+Help every Erasmus student visiting Türkiye discover cities like a local through an intuitive digital platform.

 ## The Problem